Book Review: ‘Earl Scruggs and Foggy Mountain Breakdown’ by Thomas Goldsmith

 Did the song and the man change history?
 Bill Monroe will always be recognized as the father of bluegrass music; his songs continue to make up a significant portion of every bluegrass band’s catalogue.
 His former band members made up the vast majority of early popular bluegrass groups and artists, including Mac Wiseman, Vassar Clements, Jimmy Martin, Carter Stanley, Sonny Osborne, Del McCoury, and Peter Rowan.
 But Bill Monroe’s popularity increased dramatically in 1945 when Flatt and Scruggs joined his band.
 Goldsmith makes the point that without Scruggs’ banjo style becoming the standard for bluegrass bands of that era, it’s possible that the banjo would have remained a less prominent instrument.
 And without the national fervor over “Foggy Mountain Breakdown”, bluegrass might have remained a niche musical genre.
 Bluegrass festivals are now big business, and the music is international as well.
 At the IBMA I saw a number of Asian and Australian players, an Italian bluegrass group called Red Wine was featured at a showcase, and a Japanese bluegrass magazine won a publishing award.There were over 200,000 passionate fans at the IBMA World of Bluegrass.

 While this book will certainly appeal to those with any knowledge at all about bluegrass music, it’s also a study of a cultural phenomenon and the origin of the artistry behind it.
 There has been little published about Flatt and Scruggs’ relationship with Bill Monroe, or about the breakup of the Foggy Mountain Boys.
-This book adds to that history and provides many more previously unknown details about Scruggs’ life.
-It’s a wonderfully written and engaging story that any music fan would enjoy.
+This lovingly written and exhaustively researched book adds to the early history of bluegrass music, and provides many more previously unknown details about Scruggs’ life.
+It’s an engaging page-turner that fans of any kind of music will enjoy.